 Today it is quite different.
 News and Current affairs are one and they

 have all but taken over the television centre.
 (In 2013 the entire News

 Teletext had its first trials in our news Apparatus Room.
 I remember a young

-engineer from Research Department bringing along a board of plywood covered in dozens of microchips interconnected by a
+engineer from Research Department bringing along a board of plywood covered in

-our programme chain to see if it worked.
+He was allowed to insert it into our programme chain to see if it worked.

 We were very impressed, because for one thing

 electronic character generators were still rare.
+For subtitles or

-with a typewriter using a silver ribbon, we even employed caption artists.
+typewriter using a silver ribbon, we even employed caption artists.

 Peter Woods Incident

 he had had a little too much to drink in the Club.
 He usually drank

 there all evening but always managed to face the camera when the red light